Resettlement in Canada for privately sponsored refugees

 Find out what you should do after you apply to sponsor a refugee.

 If your address or telephone number changes after you submit your application, you must notify CIC.
-Use the Case Specific Enquiry form.
+Use this Web form.

 Are you in Quebec?